-Youth learn important adult decision making roles when they participate in transition experiences they are offered.
+Youth learn how to make adult decisions when they participate in transition experiences.

-Vocational activities take place in the community at work sites and other locations with the goal of helping young adults acquire the skills necessary to secure and maintain community connections and perhaps employment after they leave school.
+Vocational activities take place in the community at work sites and other locations with the goal of helping young adults acquire the skills necessary to secure and maintain community connections and take steps towards employment and success after they leave school.

-Compass supports daily living, academic, budgeting, and domestic skills which are an integral part of working in the adult world.
+Daily living, academic, budgeting, and life skills are an integral part of working in the adult world.
 Many of these activities take place at The Center.